wanessarodnasc/wanessarodnasc/README.md

 - 👋 Hi, I’m Wanessa Nascimento
 - 👀 I’m a Senior Software Engineer working in the investiment marketing
-- 🌱 I am interested in learning new feameworks and technologies and improve my knowlege in JAva and Angular
+- 🌱 I am interested in learning new feameworks and technologies and improve my knowlege in Java and Angular
 - 📫 My linkdin feel free to contact me >> https://www.linkedin.com/in/wanessajava/

 <!---